Presidency of Theodore Roosevelt

 Theodore Roosevelt's tenure as the 26th president of the United States began on September 14, 1901, and expired on March 4, 1909.
 Roosevelt, a Republican, took office upon the assassination of President William McKinley, under whom he had served as vice president, and secured a full term in the 1904 election.
 He was succeeded by his protégé and chosen successor, William Howard Taft.

 A Progressive reformer, Roosevelt earned a reputation as a "trust buster" through his regulatory reforms and antitrust prosecutions.
 His presidency saw the passage of the Pure Food and Drug Act, which established the Food and Drug Administration to regulate food safety, and the Hepburn Act, which increased the regulatory power of the Interstate Commerce Commission.
 Roosevelt took care, however, to show that he did not disagree with trusts and capitalism in principle, but was only against monopolistic practices.
 His "Square Deal" included regulation of railroad rates and pure foods and drugs; he saw it as a fair deal for both the average citizen and the businessmen.
 Sympathetic to both business and labor, Roosevelt avoided labor strikes, most notably negotiating a settlement to the great Coal Strike of 1902.
 He vigorously promoted the conservation movement, emphasizing efficient use of natural resources.
-He dramatically expanded the system of national parks and national forests.
+He dramatically expanded the system of national parks and national forests, and signed the Antiquities Act which gave the president authority to create national monuments from federal lands.